The Ultimate Guide to Writing a Resume with Little to No Experience

 6. How to list extracurricular activities such as sports and clubs

 Our third additional section, listing extracurricular activities is something most first-time resume builders don’t think about but which can really help beef up your resume.
+What do I mean by extracurricular activities?
+That could include all kinds of things, but most notably college and/or high school:- Clubs you participated in

 - Sports you were a part of